-It can go to your core – who you are, how you understand yourself – as a man and a human being.
+Experiences of sexual abuse or assault can affect you to your core – who you are, how you understand yourself – as a man and a human being.

-Many men fear their masculinity has been compromised, that they’ll be exposed as a “fake” – even if no one has a clue about what happened or thinks twice about their masculinity.
+Many men who’ve been sexually abused or assaulted fear their masculinity has been compromised—like they’re not a “real man”—even if no one knows about what happened or thinks twice about their masculinity.

-Countless men have said that as boys, teenagers, and young adults, they’ve gone to great lengths to prove their masculinity: playing aggressive sports in super-aggressive ways, sexual conquests, bulking up by lifting weights, picking fights, extreme drinking and using, reckless driving and other daredevil stunts, joining the Marines, etc.
+Countless men have said that as boys, teenagers, and young adults, they’ve gone to great lengths to prove their masculinity: playing aggressive sports in super-aggressive ways, sexual conquests, bulking up by lifting weights, picking fights, extreme drinking and using, reckless driving, daredevil stunts, joining the Marines, etc.

 The list goes on and on.
-And many men only realize years later that a major motivation was to prove that they were “real men”– even though they couldn’t shake the belief that their childhood sexual experiences meant it wasn’t true.
+And many men only realize years later that a major motivation behind these actions was to prove that they were “real men”– even while holding the belief that their past unwanted sexual experiences meant they weren’t “real men.”

-Another way that it’s different for many men: If the sexual experiences involved another male (or males), they may have major doubts and confusion about whether they are gay.
+Another way that unwanted sexual experiences can be different for many men: If the sexual experiences involved another male (or males), they may have thoughts and confusion about whether they are gay.

 It’s very common to ask oneself:

 Whether you are straight, gay, or bisexual is, of course, totally fine.
-That said, in different cultures and subcultures, these ways of being sexual are accepted, or not, to different degrees.
+That said, in different cultures and subcultures, these ways of being sexual are accepted, or not, to varying degrees.

-In most cultures, though, whatever your sexual orientation, if you’ve had an unwanted or abusive sexual experience, the question, “Am I gay because that happened?” can bring lots of torment.
+In most cultures, regardless of your sexual orientation, if you’ve had an unwanted or abusive sexual experience, the question, “Am I gay because that happened?” can bring lots of torment.
 For straight men, they may doubt that they are “really” heterosexual.
 For gay and bisexual men, they may wonder if their attraction to men was caused by their sexual experiences.

 Such concerns and worries about one’s masculinity and sexuality are common and totally normal.
 But it’s absolutely possible to sort them out, and to become completely comfortable with who you are as a man and a sexual being.
 Many other guys like you already have.

-Finally, you may want to read a paper on the psychological impact of such experiences on men, by Dr. David Lisak, a 1in6 board member.
+Finally, you may want to read a paper on the psychological impact of sexual abuse on men, by Dr. David Lisak, a 1in6 board member.
 It has many powerful quotes from interviews with men, which are grouped into themes and discussed in terms of how the effects can be different for men.
 (At first glance it looks very academic, but it’s not.)

-It’s a myth, but still a powerful one, that males are never sexually used or dominated in ways that leave them sometimes feeling vulnerable or overwhelmed.
+This myth is a powerful one—that males are never sexually used or dominated in ways that can leave them feeling vulnerable or overwhelmed.

-Thanks to this myth, guys tend to find themselves in one of the two situations below.
-Both make it hard to move on and achieve the lives they want and deserve:
+Thanks to this myth, guys tend to find themselves in one of these two situations:

-Both predicaments are made worse by widespread ignorance in society – about the facts that such experiences are not rare for boys, that they can have lasting negative effects, and that men can overcome those effects and be manly at the same time.
+Both situations make it difficult for men to move on and achieve the lives they want and deserve.
+And both predicaments are made worse by widespread ignorance in society – ignorance about the fact that such experiences are not rare for males, that the experiences can have lasting negative effects, and that men can overcome those effects and be manly at the same time.

 Thanks to this myth, many men don’t pay attention to the emotional effects of their unwanted sexual experiences.
 And if they do, they don’t allow themselves to seek the support and help they need.